aplteam/Cider/docs/Cider-API-Reference.md

 You may also set this to "dir", when changes on the file system will be brought into the WS while changes in the WS are _not_ saved to disk.

+Specify "none" if all changes should be ignored.

 Other settings of `watch` will result in an error.

 Note that `CreateOpenParms` will assign a `0` to `watch.
 That allows recognizing whether the user has set this; eventually 0 will become "both", the default.